Skip to main content

 Hurricane Season Timing

 Consider timing your move before or after hurricane season.
 Selling a Miami property during peak season carries risks.
-Atlanta's market has mild seasonality—you have flexibility on the purchasing side.
+Atlanta's market has mild seasonality, so you have flexibility on the purchasing side.

 Climate Testing